JorgeSDiaz/JorgeSDiaz/README.md

 * 🌍  I'm based in Colombia
 * ✉️  You can contact me at [jorgedszdiaz@gmail.com](mailto:jorgedszdiaz@gmail.com)
-* 🧠  I'm learning Nest - React - Android
+* 🧠  I'm learning Nest - React
 * ⚡  I love cocktails and gastronomy, as well as series, movies, video games and sports.

 ### Skills